SmalkiGroove/heroes-expansion/doc/HEROES.md

 Tawny Trainer - Artificier

 - All Rakshasas in hero's army activate their Warm-Up ability at the start of combat.
-- Build or upgrade the Silver Pavillon in the town where the hero is recruited.
+- Every 10 levels, the hero builds or upgrades the Silver Pavillon in a player's Academy town.
+If there is nothing to build, add Rakshasas in hero's army instead.
+The amount depends on the hero level and the amount of Academy towns.
 - Hero has access to the Training skill that gives combat bonuses to Rakshasas.

 Starting Skills